 The Family Meeting

 I heard about the idea of the family meetings long before I had kids when I was working as an elementary teacher and I held a weekly class meeting where we could collectively discuss what was working well and what was not in the classroom and on the playground, offer praise and appreciation for one another and also engage in conflict resolution.
 I learned a lot from teaching this meeting method to first graders.

 Fast forward to my own family.
 When I became a parent, once the kids were old enough to communicate and sit for five minutes or so, we tried the family meeting thing.
 In the beginning, it was mostly a structure to help the my kids express and work out sibling conflicts and teach them how to communicate. (“Sage, it really makes me mad when you smash my lego creations!”)
 We tended to mostly only do family meetings when there were issues or big plans that needed attention.
 And, then there was a long lapse in which we all kind of forgot about the family meeting.

 Getting Buy In

 To get there, I had to make sure that there was “buy in.”
 I call this WIIFM - what’s in it for me?
 Without WIIFM, no one was going to agree to meet.
 WIIFM looks a little different for each person.
-For teens, good food at the meeting creates buy in.
-Think waffles with maple syrup or cookies.
-Also for teens, knowing that the family meeting will be their key for getting parental support (or rides) for any social plans they might be making is a motivator.
-For my husband, WIIFM is getting support for personal time (a parental hall pass, if you will) for going out and doing something fun on his own or with friends.
-For me, WIIFM is sanity, a sense that I know how the next week is going to go down.
+For teens, good food at the meeting creates buy-in.
+Think waffles with maple syrup.
+I decided I better make a great Sunday breakfast if I expected my kids to be amenable to meeting on Sunday mornings.
+Also for teens, I let them know that the family meeting was the forum for getting parental support (or rides) for any social plans they might be making is a motivator.
+For my husband, the buy-in was to remind him that the family meeting is a place to get support for yard projects or for going out and doing something fun on his own or with friends.
+For me, WIIFM is sanity, a sense that I know how the next week is going to go more smoothly.

 7 ways family meetings make life more harmonious: